jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 Accurately representing words as vectors is a challenging, but necessary task in machine learning.
 Consider the following sentences:

-- Jon is on the right
+- The garden is pretty
-- Jon is right
+- The garden is beautiful

-How can we accurately represent "right" with a single vector, when it means different things in different contexts?
+As humans we know that "pretty" and "beautiful" are similar, but how can we learn vector representations these words so that they are "close" together?
+If this can be done, we can start to tackle bigger challenges, such as understanding customer reviews, using news data to trade stocks and even summarize books and articles.

-This post will explain 3 breakthrough algorithms for learning word embeddings, and provide code examples for getting started with pre-trained models in Python.
+This post will explain 3 breakthrough algorithms for learning these word vectors (also called word embeddings), and provide code examples for getting started with pre-trained models in Python.
 We'll start with [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), which is the oldest of the 3, then explore ways of dealing with its shortcomings in [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and [fasttext](https://arxiv.org/pdf/1607.04606.pdf).

 Why use pre-trained models? - Pre-trained models are great because we don't need a ton of resources to use powerful algorithms.
 Some of the models used here were trained by Google and Facebook on hundreds of millions of words.
 Pretty much impossible on a laptop CPU.